 Or get married at the courthouse and spend all the money on a kickass honeymoon.
 Maybe take a trip and do a heartfelt handfasting ceremony on a mountain top with just you two and a priestess (that would be awesome).

 Another option: book a park pavilion, get your best friend ordained online as a minister and say the vows over some delicious bar-b-que.

-It really doesn’t matter what you do as long as it is something that would truly make the both of you happy.
+It doesn’t matter what you do as long as it is something that would genuinely make both of you happy.